TimSC/cppGzip/README.md

 The encoder and decoder are derived from std::streambuf, and can take inputs of arbitrary size.
 See TestGzip.cpp and TestDeflate.cpp for example usage.

+Seeking within a gzip is supported by first calling CreateDecodeGzipIndex.
+This index can be used to create a DecodeGzipFastSeek object.
+See TestGzipSeek.cpp for example usage.